Georgia-Southwestern-State-Univeristy/capstone-project-campusconnect-team/README.md

        - Generates a reference to that document.
        - Updates the document to include an "id" field with the document’s Firestore ID.
      - Commits the batch operation, applying all updates efficiently in one transaction.
-     - Logs a confirmation message once all documents are updated.
+     - Logs a confirmation message once all documents are updated

-## `/src`:

 ### `App.js`:
    * Entry point of the CampusConnect application.